 Social media mistakes are extremely common, and are made by everyone—including major corporations.
 By knowing the most common mistakes, however, you can keep an eye out and avoid them.
 Most of these mistakes happen out of habit, so by changing your habits to be increase content diversity and research, you’ll be off to a great start (and far ahead of most of your competition).

-Metricool can help you avoid at least two of these social media mistakes, to start your free trial now!
+Metricool can help you avoid at least two of these social media mistakes!